Victor239/android-media-merger/README.md

 # android-media-merger

+Android OS does not allow you to create symbolic links on /sdcard.
+It does not allow you to change Camera or Screenshots folder.
+The only way is to create application which helps combine all folders in one.

   * Utitily moves `[/sdcard/DCIM/*]` and `[/sdcard/Pictures/Screenshots/*]` to user specified folder.
   * All files will be renamed to `[2015-01-01 13.11.59.png]`.